 Your tour leader will make sure that each itinerary has a nighttime visit to El Malecón around sunset.
 There are a series of small restaurants and bars to grab food and drinks.
-Sometimes there are even pop up tents selling street food, water, sodas, and beer.
+Sometimes there are even pop-up tents selling street food, water, sodas, and beer.
 You will see plenty of vintage cars driving by as you observe the classic architecture, unlike any other city.
 It is not only blissful, but it will bring you back to an era that emulates the 1950s.
 Each area you walk along has something fun and inspiring happening.

 Havana Music Tours has a selection of tour dates that are very flexible for anyone’s schedule.
-We also have some of the most unique itineraries in comparison to any other tour operators.
-We are simply a music loving company that has a passion for international travel.
+We also have some of the most unique itineraries in comparison to any other tour operator.
+We are simply a music-loving company that has a passion for international travel.
 The music in Cuba has famously influenced jazz musicians in America, Latin America, and the rest of the world for decades.

 Find out why everyone loves Cuba and its culture so much, book your tour now.